 The classic Italian technique of cooking chicken under a brick (or beneath a second cast iron or aluminum skillet) yields wonderfully crisp skin and juicy meat in less time than your average roasted bird.
 Marinate the chicken with garlic, lemon juice, and minced aromatics to give it extra flavor before roasting it to a perfect golden brown.

 Done right, roast goose is a wonderfully flavorful and impressive holiday centerpiece.
 The trick is making sure the goose's high volume of fat renders properly without the meat becoming tough and overcooked.
 This recipe, adapted from Cook's Illustrated, does that by pricking the skin and blanching the goose before roasting.
-We also dry-brine the bird, to guarantee even juicier meat and crisp, flavorful skin.
+We also dry-brine the bird to guarantee even juicier meat and crisp, flavorful skin.
 Serve it with gravy and our prune and apple stuffing with chestnuts for a totally delicious, totally old-school holiday feast.

-Duck à l'orange is a classic French recipe featuring a whole roasted duck with crispy, crackling skin and an aromatic sweet-sour sauce known as sauce bigarade.
+Duck à l'orange is a classic French recipe featuring a whole roasted duck with crispy, crackling skin and an aromatic sweet-and-sour sauce known as sauce bigarade.
 While duck à l'orange is often cloyingly sweet with a heavy, syrupy sauce, this recipe calls for bitter oranges, which balance the dish's sweetness and cut through the rich and fatty duck (if you can't find bitter oranges, we give you the option of substituting a mixture of navel oranges and lemons).
-The full recipe takes several hours, and is sure to impress even your grumpiest relatives.
+The full recipe takes several hours and is sure to impress even your grumpiest relatives.

 Sure, this vegan take on beef Wellington is more work than some other roasts, but it's an incredible dish that's guaranteed to make the vegetarian and vegan guests at your table feel loved.
 A mix of mushrooms cooked three ways, roasted carrots, dehydrated beans, braised cashews, and aromatics, all wrapped up in layers of phyllo dough, creates a centerpiece that meat-eaters are bound to enjoy just as much.
 Cut down on your day-of labor by making the mushroom duxelles, roasted carrots, and bean/cashew mixture in advance and storing them in the refrigerator.

 These adorable glazed roast pumpkins, stuffed with mushrooms, kale, kabocha squash, and Gruyère, make a centerpiece with every bit as much wow factor as a whole roast turkey or handsome leg of lamb.
-Plus, they can be made in multiple stages, or even assembled entirely in advance and reheated, giving you extra flexibility that'll come in handy as your kitchen fills up with friends (and dishes).
+Plus, they can be made in multiple stages or even assembled entirely in advance and reheated, giving you extra flexibility that'll come in handy as your kitchen fills up with friends (and dishes).
 Par-roast the pumpkins before stuffing them to ensure every component turns out well cooked—yes, you can eat the pumpkins themselves, too!